Try the new Celestial Sleep Sheets from ShopCELLIANT! Shop now.

 BACKED BY SCIENCE

 While infrared has long been established as a wellness tool, Hologenix has revolutionized this technology with a modern twist: adding CELLIANT infrared minerals to textile products.
-We seek to simultaneously continue to establish and validate the science behind the efficacy of CELLIANT and IR textiles through our clinical research.
+To date, there are numerous peer-reviewed, published studies that collectively demonstrate the efficacy of CELLIANT and the benefits of infrared.
 To download a full report of CELLIANT clinical trials, click below, or scroll further for each individual report and a summary of key outcomes.

 SUMMARY OF CLINICAL TRIALS

-A central end point of the majority of our studies has been tissue oxygen (TcPO2) levels.
-Successful TcPO2 outcomes are indicators that CELLIANT effectively increases local circulation and cellular oxygenation, which form the basis of its full range of benefits.
-In further exploring these specific benefits, we have examined the interactions between infrared and biomarkers such as improving grip strength, sleep efficiency and increasing anaerobic threshold by lowering VO2.
-Significant findings of our peer-reviewed, published studies have been summarized below.
+A central end point of the majority of CELLIANT studies is tissue oxygen (TcPO2) levels.
+Successful TcPO2 outcomes are indicators that CELLIANT effectively increases local circulation and cellular oxygenation, and form the basis of its full range of benefits.
+In further exploring these specific benefits, research has examined the interactions between IR and biomarkers such as sleep efficiency, improving grip strength, and increasing anaerobic threshold by lowering VO2.
+In addition to the clinical trials overseen by our Science Advisory Board, authorized CELLIANT brand partners have overseen peer-reviewed research that further validates the benefits of CELLIANT products.
+Significant findings from our collective research are summarized below.

 Year